Authoritarianism and Authoritativeness: How to tell them apart

 d) Followership

-A leader's power, in general, depends on the more or less convinced support he receives from his base, in good times as well as in more challenging ones.
+A leader's power, in general, depends on the more or less staunch support they receive from their base, in good times as well as in more challenging ones.

-It is therefore legitimate to ask to what extent an authoritarian leader will have support from his base in times of difficulty: will they unite with him as a single body or will they disintegrate, leaving the leader to his fate?
+It is therefore legitimate to ask to what extent an authoritarian leader will have support from their group during difficult times: will they unite with them as a single body or will they disintegrate, leaving the leader to their fate?

-And conversely, what choice will the base make of an authoritative leader who has been a true beacon for his followers when they didn't even know why they were there.
+And conversely, what choice will the group make of an authoritative leader who has been a true beacon for their followers when they didn't even know why they were there for.

 e) Trust and respect

-Typically, we give trust and respect to those who have shown us they deserve it... and so does the authoritarian leader, who rewards those who serve him best and ignores or even denigrates those he deems unworthy of their task: first you give to me and then I will give to you... this is the guiding motto.
+Typically, we give trust and respect to those who have shown us they deserve it... and so does the authoritarian leader, who rewards those who serve them best and ignore or even disparage those they deem unworthy of their task: first you give to me and then I will (perhaps) give to you... this is the guiding motto.

-The authoritative leader thinks in a diametrically opposite way, that is, I guide you, I support you, I help you overcome your challenges, I continue to trust you: first I give you and then you...
+The authoritative leader thinks in a diametrically opposite way, that is, I guide you, I support you, I help you overcome your challenges, I keep trusting you: first I give you and then you...

 A saint, in short!
-Not at all... he's just someone who knows how systems work and who, according to the paradigm of Nature, if you serve Nature (including people!), there's no point wondering whether it will reciprocate.
+Not at all... they're just someone who knows how systems work and who, according to the Natrure paradigm, if you serve Nature (including people!), there's no point wondering whether it will reciprocate.

-It will simply happen because it is the nature... of Nature!
+It will simply happen because it's the nature... of Nature!

 f) Focus

-Since the authoritarian leader's reference paradigm is that of the Machine, where he holds the power and control (or at least, so he believes), the focus will constantly be on himself, on his vision of the world and the benefits he will derive from it: self-referentiality is his calling card!
+Since the authoritarian leader's reference paradigm is that of the Machine, where they hold the power and control (or that's what they believe), the focus will constantly be on themselves, on their vision of the world and the benefits they will derive from it: self-referentiality is their calling card!

-The authoritative leader, on the other hand, is focused on others and on the mission he intends to carry forward.
+The authoritative leader, on the other hand, is focused on others and on the mission they intend to carry forward.

-He doesn't put himself at the center of other people's worlds, but on the contrary, he steps aside, leaves space for his subordinates, involves them, consults them, wants to see them grow: the leadership of the authoritative leader is a forge of new leaders who will never forget where they came from and who helped them express themselves to the best of their ability.
+They don't put themselves at the center of other people's worlds, but on the contrary, they step aside, they leave space for their subordinates, they involve them, they consult them, they want to see them grow: the leadership of the authoritative leader is a forge of new leaders who will never forget where they came from and who helped them express themselves to the best of their ability.

 Conclusion